xjmusic/xjmusic/README.md

 ## Workflow
-  * Features are described as the desire of a person to take an action for a particular reason, e.g. "Artist wants Sequence and Pattern to be named according to musical norms, in order to make the most sense of XJ as a musical instrument."
+  * Describe features as the desire of a person to take an action for a particular reason, e.g. "Artist wants Sequence and Pattern to be named according to musical norms, in order to make the most sense of XJ as a musical instrument."
-  * Bugs are described as expectation versus actual, e.g. "Artist expects to be able to list Audios after deleting an Audio from an Instrument," then:
+  * Describe bugs as expectation versus actual, e.g. "Artist expects to be able to list Audios after deleting an Audio from an Instrument," then:
     - DESCRIBE LIKE THIS: "I clicked the button labeled 'Turn;' I expected the Earth to turn; actually, it stood still."
     - NOT LIKE THIS: "I click the button and nothing happened."